 Water: This is for cleansing and is a sign that our sins are washed away.
 Baptism cleanses us of original sin with which we are all born and, in adults of every sin committed prior to baptism.
 Water is also necessary for life and so is a sign, too, that the life of the risen Christ is ours.

 Oils: Oil of baptism is olive oil rubbed on the breast of the child to strengthen and prepare for the fight ahead.
 Oil of Chrism is a mixture of olive oil and balsam and is rubbed on the crown of the head.
 It is a sign of sealing with the gifts of the Holy Spirit.
 The profession of Faith which you make on behalf of your child at baptism will later be confirmed personally by your child in the sacrament of confirmation when oil of chrism will be used again.

 White Garment: This garment is a relic of the new clothes worn by Christians after baptism.
 It is a sign of innocence and the new life of resurrection.

 Candles: These symbolize Christ – the Light of the World.
-The baptismal candle is lit from the paschal candle, which stands near the altar at Easter as sign of the risen Christ.
-The baptismal candle reminds us that the light of Christ has entered the child’s life; and it’s flame symbolizes the flame of faith which will burn through the life of your child.
+The baptismal candle is lit from the paschal candle, which stands near the altar at Easter as a sign of the risen Christ.
+The baptismal candle reminds us that the light of Christ has entered the child’s life, and its flame symbolizes the flame of faith which will burn through the life of your child.